 I’m not sure there’s a better example here than The Revenant when it comes to Man vs. Nature.
 This type of conflict carries us on journeys like Homeward Bound and is about defeating external forces.

-But what’s the internal conflict that has to do with nature?
+But what’s the inner issue that arises with nature?

 I’ll admit this is a stretch, but I like to think about characters like the Wolfman, or even Fiona in Shrek when I’m breaking this down.

 These are people stricken with a change in nature, who have to balance their lives around said change.
 What’s more internally conflicting than that?

 As we enter the robot era of real-life, Man vs. Machine seems less far-fetched and more plausible.
 This story has its roots in John Henry hammering spikes against a machine and has worked its way all the way up to iRobot.